willherzog/symfony-item-paginator-bundle/README.md

         {# ... #}
 ```

-The filter form template (`@WHItemPaginator/filter_form.html.twig`) requires the context parameter `filter_form`, which must be the `Symfony\Component\Form\FormView` instance representing your form (note: Symfony builds the form view for you automatically whenever a form has been added as a context parameter for a template).
+The filter form template (`@WHItemPaginator/filter_form.html.twig`) requires the context parameter `filter_form`, which must be the `Symfony\Component\Form\FormView` instance representing your form (note: Symfony builds the form view for you automatically whenever a controller action adds a form as a template context parameter).
 As with the paginator example above, if such a parameter is named something different within your template's context, make sure to specify it when including the filter form template:

 ```twig
     {{~ include('@WHItemPaginator/filter_form.html.twig', {filter_form: my_form_parameter}) }}